Quasaur/thoughts/content/index.md

 ## Roadmap
 This is what i intend to accomplish in the next few years:
-1. The 85 Thoughts currently posted must have their notes edited...this might take a few weeks.
+1. The 85 Thoughts currently posted must have their notes edited...this might take a few weeks (IN-PROCESS).
 2. There are HUNDREDS of more tweets in the original Book of Tweets; all of these must be added as well.
 3. All of my social media posts will be added next.
-4. I *may* at this point add quotes from my other [nine books](https://www.clmjournal.com/books).
+4. I *may* at this point add quotes from my other [nine books](https://www.clmjournal.com/books) (TESTING).
-5. I will then add a new section/folder filled with the Proverbs from the Biblical Texts of Ecclesiastes and Proverbs.
+5. I will then add a new section/folder filled with the proverbs from the Biblical Texts of Ecclesiastes and Proverbs as well as wisdom literature from the entire Bible (TESTING).

 ## Never Finished
 I brought this site to a condition that, i believe, **you will benefit from**.
 This site is NOT finished...it will NEVER be finished, even after I'm dead.
 I promise you, however, that i will NEVER stop adding to it until i am dead.